evyncke/opsec-probe-attribution/draft-ietf-opsec-probe-attribution.md

 --- abstract

 Active measurements at Internet-scale can target either collaborating parties or non-collaborating ones.
-This is similar scan and could be perceived as aggressive.
-This document proposes a couple of simple techniques allowing any party or organization to understand what this unsolicited packet is, what is its purpose, and more importantly who to contact.
+Sometimes these measurements are viewed as unwelcome or aggressive.
+This document proposes some simple techniques allowing any party or organization to understand what this unsolicited packet is, what is its purpose, and more importantly who to contact.

 --- middle